zainulhassan815/personal-blog/src/content/blog/modelling-state-in-kotlin.md

 ---
 author: Zain Ul Hassan
-pubDatetime: 2024-02-18T18:38:13.000Z
+pubDatetime: 2024-02-18T15:20:24.411Z
-title: Modeling State in Kotlin
+title: Modelling State in Kotlin
-featured: true
-draft: false
 tags:
   - kotlin
   - android
   - compose
   - architecture
   - state
-description: A simple guide on modeling state with data classes in kotlin
+description: A simple guide on modelling state with in kotlin
 ---

 State in an app is any value that can change over time.
 All Android apps display state to the user.